matteobobba/matteobobba.github.io/content/teaching.md

 - Slides for my part of the course will be posted here soon

-## Spring Semester: Randomized Control trial and Policy Evaluation (TSE, Master 2nd year)
+## Spring Semester: Randomized Control Trials and Policy Evaluation (TSE, Master 2nd year)

 - [Syllabus](/M2_S2_Randomized_Control_Trial_and_Policy_Evaluation_BOBBA_2020.pdf)